howardisaacson/Introduction-to-Astronomy-Research-2018/Week2/README.md

 ### Paper of the week:
-During my time as a researcher in Astronomy.
-Those astronomers using ground based telescopes to follow up on discoveries made by NASA's Kepler Mission came to some amazing conclusions.
-They are summarized here:

 "Occurrence and core-envelope structure of 1–4x Earth-size planets around Sun-like stars" https://arxiv.org/pdf/1404.2960.pdf

-Learn about how to find, download, and read scientific papers with our [Introduction to Reading Scientific Papers](https://github.com/howardisaacson/Introduction-to-Astronomy-Research/blob/master/Week2/science_papers_intro.md)!
+Take the next two weeks to read and digest this paper.
+Refer to our [Introduction to Reading Scientific Papers](https://github.com/howardisaacson/Introduction-to-Astronomy-Research/blob/master/Week2/science_papers_intro.md) guide for advice!